Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 SUMIT RAJ: Python has a variety of frameworks and it’s quite difficult to choose one and call it your favorite.

-Well, I started with Flask and liked it a lot because it’s very simple to setup and build things on.
+Well, I started with Flask and liked it a lot because it’s very simple to set up and build things on.

 GODSON: To avoid our readers from searching google, can you tell us what ORM and templating engine mean?

-SUMIT RAJ: ORM:- ORM stands for Object Relation Mapping which provides a very high-level abstraction upon a database that helps developers concentrate of writing code instead of database queries to create, read, update and delete data and schemas in their database.
+SUMIT RAJ: ORM:- ORM stands for Object Relation Mapping which provides a very high-level abstraction upon a database that helps developers concentrate on writing code instead of database queries to create, read, update and delete data and schemas in their database.

-Quoting from Django documentation, Being a web framework, Django needs a convenient way to generate HTML dynamically.
+Being a web framework, Django needs a convenient way to generate HTML dynamically.

 The most common approach relies on templates.